Bristol: Arts

 The Bristol Museum and Art Gallery houses a collection encompassing natural history, archaeology, local glassware, Chinese ceramics and art.
 The M Shed museum opened in 2011 on the site of the former Bristol Industrial Museum.
 Both are operated by Bristol Culture and Creative Industries, which also runs three historic houses—the Tudor Red Lodge, the Georgian House and Blaise Castle House; and Bristol Archives.
 The 18th- and 19th-century portrait painter Thomas Lawrence, 19th-century architect Francis Greenway (designer of many of Sydney's first buildings) were born in the city.
 The graffiti artist Banksy is believed to be from Bristol, and many of his works are on display in the city.

 The Watershed Media Centre and Arnolfini gallery (both in dockside warehouses) exhibit contemporary art, photography and cinema, and the city's oldest gallery is at the Royal West of England Academy in Clifton.
 The nomadic Antlers Gallery opened in 2010, moving into empty spaces on Park Street, on Whiteladies Road and in the Purifier House on Bristol's Harbourside.
-Stop-motion animation films and commercials (produced by Aardman Animations) are made in Bristol.
-Robert Newton, Bobby Driscoll and other cast members of the 1950 Walt Disney film Treasure Island (some scenes were filmed along the harbourside) were visitors to the city along with Walt Disney himself.
+Stop-motion animation films and commercials (produced by Aardman Animations) are made in Bristol, such as Wallace and Gromit and Chicken Run, while Aardman has also branched out into computer-animation, such as Arthur Christmas.
+Robert Newton, Bobby Driscoll and other cast members of the 1950 Walt Disney film Treasure Island (some scenes were filmed along the harbourside) visited the city along with Disney himself.
 Bristol is home to the regional headquarters of BBC West and the BBC Natural History Unit.
 Locations in and around Bristol have featured in the BBC's natural-history programmes, including Animal Magic (filmed at Bristol Zoo).

 Bristol is the birthplace of 18th-century poets Robert Southey and Thomas Chatterton.
 Southey (born on Wine Street in 1774) and his friend, Samuel Taylor Coleridge, married the Fricker sisters from the city.
 William Wordsworth spent time in Bristol, where Joseph Cottle published Lyrical Ballads in 1798.
 Actor Cary Grant was born in Bristol, and comedians from the city include Justin Lee Collins, Lee Evans, Russell Howard and writer-comedian Stephen Merchant.